Digital comms officer

 - Ability to monitor and analyse performance data

-- Strong organisational skills with ability to manage multiple projects and deadlines
+- Strong organisational skills with ability to manage multiple tasks and deadlines

 - Friendly, positive and adaptable team player